For the Fairies

 Here is a list of some plants that are known to attract fairies:

 Lavender, Honeysuckle, Foxglove, Cowslip, Snapdragon, Jasmine, Rosemary, Lily of the Valley, Roses (especially the Fairy Rose), Coral Bells, Pansies, Primroses, Violets.
 Bluebells, Ferns, Sweet Pea, Mugwort, Pussy willow, White Sage, Gardenia, Lilies, Moonwort, Mullein, Cattails, Blackberry, Queen Anne’s Lace, and Bachelor’s Buttons.
 Any plant that you love would also work great.

 In addition to the above, consider adding the plants below for the reasons listed:

 Elderberry – These berries can be burned in a fire to invite the fae to gather.
-Fairies absolutely love Elderberry wine and Elderberry will surely draw fairy visitors to you!
+Fairies love Elderberry wine, and Elderberry will surely draw fairy visitors to you!

 Heather – Greatly loved by fairies – they are very passionate about it!
 It is also used to open a doorway between the two worlds.